 Pay special attention to any keywords that show up on the second page of the search results that you are not already explicitly targeting.

 You can also experiment with adding these into your title tags and content.
 Since these are on the second page, it may take a bit more effort to produce meaningful motion and get you to the front page.

 Generally, if the keyword is a good fit, it’s better to expand the existing page than to add a new one.

 New pages can dilute relevance and make it more difficult for search engines to select which page to place higher, sometimes backfiring and resulting in fewer impressions.
 Since the original page is the one that is already ranking, it’s the one that has the SEO authority.

-I would advise against merely making a small edit to the page title and content in order to target these phrases, and I have actually seen that approach backfire.
+We would advise against merely making a small edit to the page title and content in order to target these phrases, and We have actually seen that approach backfire.

 What really makes keyword research work in 2018, and in the post-RankBrain era in general, is an approach that fully encapsulates the long-tail.